pradeepin2/pradeepin2/README.md

 ACM (Association for Computing Machinery): Involved as a professional member highlights my commitment to the computing community and the advancement of computing as a science and profession.

-INDUSTRY AWARDS FOR MY CONTRIBUTIONS

-I've been honored with the 2024 Business Titan Awards Technical Professional of the Year for For Excellence in User Interface Architect and Thought Leadership in Building Advanced Digital Platforms 🌟

-I've been honored with the 𝐈𝐧𝐭𝐞𝐫𝐧𝐚𝐭𝐢𝐨𝐧𝐚𝐥 𝐀𝐜𝐡𝐢𝐞𝐯𝐞𝐫𝐬' 𝐀𝐰𝐚𝐫𝐝 for For Excellence in User Interface Architect and Thought Leadership in Building Advanced Digital Platforms 🌟 This award recognizes outstanding professional achievement and contributions towards nation-building.

 Key Highlights: